rosefrancis-tech/readme-generator/README.md

 * npm

 ## Live Project
 This is a Node.js application that runs from a machine and not a browser.
 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It is neither hosted in the web nor deployed to GitHub pages.
+[View sample README.md](https://github.com/rosefrancis-tech/readme-generator/blob/feature/read-me/dist/README.md) generated using this application.
-Please follow [installation](#Installation)
+Please follow [installation](#Installation) for using this application.

 ## GitHub Repository
 The project's repo link: https://github.com/rosefrancis-tech/readme-generator